OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## <a name="samples"></a>Exemplos

-O código a seguir mostra um exemplo de código simples que instala proativamente seu aplicativo usando Graph:
+O código a seguir mostra como enviar mensagens proativas:

 # <a name="c"></a>[C#](#tab/dotnet)